 I ran a brush through my thick hair and splashed cold water on my face.
 As I stared at my reflection in the mirror, Grandma’s words came back to me.
 “It’s how we react to those circumstances that define who we are.”

-I made a promise to the girl in the mirror: I would not feel sorry for myself.
-I would suck it up and get through this.
+I made a promise to the girl in the mirror—I would not feel sorry for myself, and I would suck it up and get through dinner.
 I refused to let this tragedy twist me into a bitter, angry person.
 I thought about all the horrible things I saw on the news every day.
 I could get through this.
 Mom and Dad would want me to.
 I just needed to keep busy and not think about it.
 Time heals all wounds, right?

-With some resolve I took a shaky breath and went back out to the bedroom.
-I picked a pair of black flat shoes from an assortment of boxes on the bottom of the clothing rack.
+With some resolve, I took a shaky breath and went back out to the bedroom.
+I picked a pair of black, flat shoes from an assortment of boxes on the bottom of the clothing rack.
 They fit perfectly.
 I stared at my feet.
-Yeah, denial will be my friend.
+Yeah, denial will be my new best friend.

-Hearing some commotion outside, I opened the doors and stepped out onto a balcony, searching for the sound.
+Hearing some commotion outside, I opened the French doors and stepped out onto a balcony, searching for the sound.
 An oak tree extended toward the roof on my left.
-Beyond that, in the openness of the side yard, a boy with brown hair stood out on the grass with a neon-yellow tennis ball in hand.
+Beyond that, in the open side yard, a boy with brown hair stood out on the grass with a neon-yellow tennis ball in hand.
 A German shepherd accompanied him, jumping up and down in anticipation of a good game of catch.

 I watched as the boy pitched the ball and then angled himself to peer up at me, almost like he felt me standing here.
 He just stood there watching me.
 I ducked back into the room, mortified at having been caught spying on him.

 Another knock at the door startled me.
 With my face still burning in embarrassment, I opened the door.
 Angela stood there, looking amazing in a knee-length deep-blue silk dress that hugged her curves to perfection.
-Her hair, pulled up into a French twist, finished off her elegant appearance.
+Her hair which was pulled up into a French twist, finished off her elegant appearance.

 She tilted her head.
-“You look great.”
+“You look beautiful.”
 She smiled as she examined me.
 “So much like your mother.”

 I blinked in surprise.
-My mother was beautiful.
-I didn’t think of myself that way.
+I didn’t think of myself as beautiful; my mother was beautiful.